-G. Typographical error in the sample information and/or sample comment
+G. Typographical error in the sample information and/or sample comment can only be changed NOTE: The short sample name cannot be changed here. on the sample sheet level.

-If you detect a mistake in the sample information, this can be corrected for the Genotyper file by:
+If you detect a mistake in the sample information, this can be corrected for the 01/2014 Genotyper file by: